rashmichaudhary24/genai-learning-journal/24-Reasoning-Models.md

 # In One Sentence

-Reasoning models are language models that spend more time thinking through complex problems before responding.
+Modern reasoning models are also Transformer-based language models, but they are designed to analyse a problem before generating an answer.

 ---